-Blake Shelton Says Gwen Stefani’s Return To ‘The Voice’ ‘Is Comforting’
+Blake Shelton Says Gwen Stefani’s Return To ‘The Voice’ ‘Is Very Comforting’

 “It’s very real, it’s very pure.
 It’s just really good.”

-This season, The Voice, which is filmed in Universal City, CA will not have the live audience buzz that the judges and contestants have grown accustomed to.
+The upcoming episodes of The Voice, which is filmed in Universal City, California, will not have the live audience buzz that the judges and contestants have grown accustomed to.
 Shelton acknowledged the shift in energy from this change, saying that they could hear the artists much more clearly than before.
-He joked that the insults from other judges could be heard more as well.
+He joked that the insults from the others could be heard more as well.
 The traditional audience will be replaced by live, virtual viewers.

-Shelton and Stefani expressed their gratitude for being able to continue working on the show despite the regulations.
+Shelton and Stefani expressed gratitude for being able to continue working on the show despite the regulations.
 Shelton stated that the coaches were all happy to be a “comforting presence” for viewers this year, while Stefani agreed and added her take.

 “Music is the heartbeat of human beings, so I feel really blessed to be here and to be a part of that,” she said.